Jutsued/ip-address-tracker/README.md

 My next API project is gonna be a movie site.
 Stay near by so you don't miss it.

-### Useful resources

-- [Example resource 1](https://www.mapbox.com/) - I used this site to pull up the map.
-Manage my request and so on.

 ## Author

 - Website - [Pablo A Bonilla](https://github.com/Jutsued)
 - Frontend Mentor - [@Jutsued](https://www.frontendmentor.io/profile/Jutsued)

-## Acknowledgments

-@Pierre solution (https://github.com/PierreWagon) helped me finished this project.
-And also other resources online. i.e (w3schools.com, developer.mozila.org, stackoverflow.com)